Patrick Renna

 Patrick Maxwell Renna (born March 3, 1979) is an American actor and film producer best known for his role as Hamilton "Ham" Porter in the 1993 baseball film The Sandlot.
-Some of his more recent projects include, Bad Roomies, which is Patrick's first film as a producer, a recurring role on Netflix's hit GLOW and most recently the independent film Boys of Summer, which was released in the summer of 2022.
+Some of his later projects include Bad Roomies, his first film as a producer; a recurring role on Netflix's hit GLOW; and the independent film Monster Summer, which released in 2024.